List of Monster Allergy characters: Bombo

-Bombo is one of the monsters in Zick's house under the supervision of Timothy, and later Jeremy.
-His crime is ignoring his diet and stealing some cakes.
-He likes eating Zick's shoes, and cries when dieting.
+Bombo is a monster who lives in Zick's house under the supervision of Timothy and later Jeremy.
+His crime is ignoring his diet and stealing cakes.
 Bombo is afraid of Jeremy and in the animated series, has nightmares about Jeremy foiling his plans to steal Zick's shoes.

-In the second season, he tags along with Zick and Elena to make himself useful to them, often turning out to be a vital element, even after they refuse to let him join them.

-In issue 24 of the comic series, Bombo and the other monsters were kidnapped by Hectro Sinistro.
-He alone was forced to give up his invisibility and fight in a wrestling ring as the Great Chumbo.
-Hectro made him eat Zick, but through telepathy, Zick helped him fake the act and break the spell.
-Bombo helped Zick defeat Sinistro, but he got away.
-In the end, Bombo was upset because his last wrestling match was not shown on television.
-To cheer him up, Elena and Zick placed a giant balloon of 'Chumbo' on top of the house.

 Bombo is voiced by Pietro Ubaldi (Italian), Rick Jones (English).

 Snyakutz Bu

-Snyakutz Bu is another monster in Zick's house under the supervision of Timothy and later Jeremy.
+Snyakutz Bu is a monster who lives in Zick's house under the supervision of Timothy and later Jeremy.
 His crime is littering (leaving pieces of himself everywhere).
 He is Bombo's closest friend and accompanies him in stealing Zick's shoes.

-In the 24th issue of the comic series, he, Clak-Ritak, Ben-Talak and Lali (a monster in the Barrymore house) were forced to be displayed in a circus.
-As they were kidnapped, Bu lost one of his eyes, which led Zick and Elena to where they were captured.

 Snyakutz Bu is voiced by Riccardo Peroni (Italian), Gordon Masten (English).

 Clak-Ritak

-Clak-Ritak is a Bobak, yet another monster in the Barrymores' Detention Oasis.
+Clak-Ritak is a Bobak who resides in the Barrymores' Detention Oasis.
 His crime is playing a violin horribly out of tune.
-He was one of the monsters who were put on display on Sinistro's circus in the 24th issue.

 Ben-Talak

-Ben-Talak is also a Bobak, and another monster in the Barrymores' Detention Oasis.
+Ben-Talak is a Bobak who resides in the Barrymores' Detention Oasis.
 His crime is telling made-up stories and lying.
-He was also one of the monsters who were put on display on Sinistro's circus in the 24th issue.

 Ben-Talak is voiced by Claudio Moneta (Italian).